 CARING FOR THE CAREGIVER

-Caring for a loved one takes energy, emotional balance and at times physical strength.
+Caring for a loved one battling cancer takes energy, emotional balance and at times physical strength.
 You may be wondering how to best support your parent or friend while still maintaining a sense of self.
-How can you find resources that can provide the support and assistance you need for both you and your spouse or adult child?
+How can you find caregiver resources that can provide the support and assistance you need for both you and your spouse or adult child?

 The following links provide select resources recommended by our team.
 If you don’t find what you are looking for, please contact a Rocky Mountain Cancer Centers oncology social worker who will be happy to provide further assistance.

 PHYSICAL WELL-BEING SUPPORT

 Maintaining your physical well-being and strength may seem impossible with all the time and energy it takes being a caregiver.
 The following resources can help you with ideas and resources for staying physically engaged with the world around you, providing you the strength to care for your loved one.

 Please remember to connect with a primary care provider and follow up with your own health care needs.
 If you need assistance with resources in your area, please contact your Rocky Mountain Cancer Centers social worker.

 - 9Health Fair provides an opportunity for access to low-cost health care.
 They believe that “getting the care you need, when you need it, isn’t too much to ask.